 Your child is given medication (sedative and anesthesia) to help him or her sleep and not feel pain during surgery.
 A breathing tube is placed in your child’s trachea (windpipe).
 Special equipment monitors your child’s heart rate, blood pressure, and oxygen levels.
 An incision is made in the chest through the sternum (breastbone) to access the heart.
 Your child is placed on a heart-lung bypass machine.
 This allows blood to continue flowing to the body so the heart can be operated on.
 The VSD is repaired with a patch.
 Tissue causing obstruction at or below the pulmonary valve is removed as needed.
 The pulmonary artery or the branch pulmonary arteries may be made larger with a patch.
 Then, your child is taken off the bypass machine and the chest is usually closed.

 Your child is taken to a critical care unit to be cared for and monitored.
 You can stay with your child during much of this time.
 He or she may remain in the hospital for 5 to 10 days.
 When your child is ready to leave the hospital, you’ll be given instructions for home care.

 After heart surgery, call your child's healthcare provider right away if your child has any of the following:

 Increased redness, draining, swelling, or bleeding at the incision site

 Cough that won’t go away

 Regular follow-up visits with the cardiologist are needed for the rest of your child’s life.
-Further pulmonary valve treatment may be needed in the future.
+Further pulmonary valve treatment — surgery or catheterization — may be needed in the future.
 Your child may also develop heart rhythm problems that may need to be treated.

 After repair of TOF, most children can be active.
 The level and extent of physical activity will vary with each child.
 Check with the cardiologist about what activities are appropriate for your child.